São Miguel’s Food: A Taste of Tradition and Flavor

 Cheese and wine: Sao Miguel’s local delicacies

-Queijo da Ilha
+Queijo da ilha

 São Miguel is known for its cheese, particularly the famous Queijo da Ilha, a cow’s milk cheese with a piquant flavor.
 This cheese is a staple in Azorean cuisine and is often enjoyed with bread or as part of a larger meal.

-Vinho de Cheiro
+Vinho de cheiro

 Produced in the Caloura region, Vinho de Cheiro is a light, aromatic wine made from the “morangueiro” grape.
 It is a perfect accompaniment to the island’s rich and varied dishes, offering a taste that is distinctly Azorean.

-Local Liqueurs
+Local liqueurs

 These liqueurs are made from local fruits like passion fruit and pineapple and are often enjoyed as a digestif, offering a pleasant way to end a meal.

-Desserts and pastries: satisfying the sweet tooth
+Desserts and pastries: satisfy your sweet tooth!

 Queijadas de Vila Franca do Campo